geopython/pycsw/docs/en/repository.rst

 Configuring the Database Connection
 -----------------------------------

-By default, ``default.cfg-shipped`` contains all required binding information.
+By default, ``default-sample.cfg`` contains all required binding information.
 If you are setting up your database as per above, the default configuration needs only the ``repository.db`` value to be updated.
 Otherwise, you can map your own database table and columns.

 See :ref:`configuration`, (**[repository]**) for more information.